DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Practical Application**: This project is highly practical for a Data Scientist's portfolio, showcasing skills in data analysis, visualization, and report generation.
 It can be adapted to various datasets and use cases, making it a versatile tool.

   This project was an excellent opportunity to refine my skills in data visualization, document automation, and software design patterns.
 By applying the MVC architecture, I was able to create a well-structured and maintainable system that can be easily extended with new features in the future.
+* Day 348: Sales Data Analysis [Kaggle](https://www.kaggle.com/datasets/beekiran/sales-data-analysis/data)

+    Today, I worked on analyzing the Sales Data Analysis dataset from Kaggle using Python.
+The focus was on data exploration, visualization, and predictive modeling using libraries such as Pandas, Seaborn, Matplotlib, and Scikit-learn.
+The project includes generating statistical summaries, visualizing distributions of numerical and categorical variables, and building regression models to predict sales.
+Below are the key highlights:

+    - **Statistical Summary**: The project includes a function that generates a statistical summary of numerical variables, such as `quantity_ordered`, `price_each`, and `sales`.
+This helps in understanding the central tendency, spread, and overall distribution of the data.

+    - **Categorical Distribution**: I created visualizations to display the distribution of categorical variables, such as `product` and `city`.
+This provides insights into the most popular products and cities with the highest sales.

+    - **Numerical Distributions**: The code generates histograms and boxplots for numerical variables, allowing for visual inspection of their distributions.
+This helps identify trends, outliers, and patterns in the data.

+    - **Correlation Analysis**: A correlation matrix is generated to analyze relationships between numerical variables.
+This provides insights into potential relationships that can be explored further, and is visualized with a heatmap for clarity.

+    - **Predictive Modeling**: I built and evaluated multiple regression models, including Gradient Boosting, LightGBM, and Neural Networks, to predict sales based on features such as `quantity_ordered`, `price_each`, `city`, and `month`.
+The models were evaluated using metrics such as Mean Squared Error (MSE) and R-squared (R2).

+    - **Model Comparison**: The project includes a comparison of different models using cross-validation, providing insights into their performance and robustness.
+This helps in selecting the best model for the task.

+    - **User-Friendly Functions**: The project includes functions for generating the full report, making it easy to run all analyses in one go.
+This modular approach enhances code readability and maintainability.

+    This project was an excellent opportunity to deepen my understanding of data analysis and predictive modeling techniques in Python, as well as to explore the Sales Data Analysis dataset thoroughly.
+The experience reinforced the importance of visualizing data and building robust models to extract meaningful insights and make data-driven decisions.